Azure/SQL-Migration-AzureSQL-PoC/AzureSQLDB/migration/PowerShell/Offline-migration-AzureSQLDB-using-PS.md

-[SQL Server migration one-click PoC to Azure SQL](../../README.md) > Offline migration for Azure SQL Database using CLI
+[SQL Server migration one-click PoC to Azure SQL](../../README.md) > Offline migration for Azure SQL Database using PowerShell

-# Offline migration for Azure SQL Database
+# Offline migration for Azure SQL Database using PowerShell

 Perform offline migrations of your SQL Server databases running on-premises, SQL Server on Azure Virtual Machines, or any virtual machine running in the cloud (private, public) to Azure SQL Database using the Azure SQL Migration extension.